luizdesign/spalatum/README.md

   }
 ```

-When you call the method `Spalatum.removeAllCache()`, all cached endpoints will be removed and the cache object will be:
+When you call the method `Spalatum.clearAllCache()`, all cached endpoints will be removed and the cache object will be:

 ```
   {}